Volune/cancellable-chain-of-promises/README.md

 **token.chain.catch**: (alias: *token.catch*) `promise::token.chain.catch(onRejected)`

 Similar to `Promise.prototype.catch`.
 If the token is in a cancelled state, `onRejected` will not be called, and the returned promise will reject with the Cancelled error.

+**token.newPromise**: `token.newPromise((resolve, reject) => {})`

+A Promise factory, that returns a rejected Promise if the token is cancelled, or construct a new Promise.
+The callback is not called is the token is cancelled.

+**token.resolve**: `token.resolve(value)`

+A function that returns a rejected Promise if the token is cancelled, or a Promise resolved with the given value.

+**token.reject**: `token.reject(value)`

+A function that returns a rejected Promise if the token is cancelled, or a Promise rejected with the given value.

 ### Cancelled